Daulet Sembaev: Career

 From 1958 to 1966, he was a foundry technologist, senior foreman of the black casting section of the S. M. Kirov Alma-Ata machine-building plant.
 From 1966 to 1975, Sembaev served as a chief specialist, head of a sub-department, and the deputy head of a department of the State Planning Committee of the Kazakh SSR.
 In 1975, he became the head of the Secretariat of the Chairman of the Council of Ministers of the Kazakh SSR.
 From 1979, Sembaev served as the Deputy Chief Executive Officer of the Council of Ministers of the Kazakh SSR.
 In 1983, he became the head of the Department of the State Planning Committee of the Kazakh SSR.
 From 1987, Sembaev was the deputy chairman of the State Planning Committee of the Kazakh SSR.
 In November 1990, he became the deputy chairman of the Supreme Economic Council of the Kazakh SSR.

 On 16 October 1991, Sembaev was appointed the Deputy Prime Minister of Kazakhstan.
-From 6 February 1992, he served as the First Deputy Prime Minister of Kazakhstan where he headed the State Commission during the introduction of the Kazakhstani tenge until he was dismissed on 17 December 1993 and replaced by Akezhan Kazhegeldin.
+From 6 February 1992, he served as the First Deputy Prime Minister of Kazakhstan where he headed the State Commission during the introduction of the Kazakhstani tenge until he was dismissed on 17 December 1993 and replaced by Akejan Kajegeldin.
 That same day, Sembaev became the chairman of the National Bank of Kazakhstan.
 During that time, Sembaev faced serious challenges in regards with the Kazakh economy which dealt with financial crisis.
 Sembaev took initiatives to tighten the requirements for the structure of authorized banking funds, forming supervision based on international principles and standards to ensure the stability of the tenge.
 Under Sembaev's leadership of the National Bank, Kazakhstan began forming its own macroeconomic policies.

 On 24 January 1996, he became a member of the Senate of Kazakhstan.
 From there, he served as the chairman of the Committee on Economy, Finance and Budget until May 1997, when he became the Deputy Board of Directors of OJSC Gornorudnaya ABS–Balkhash.

 Post political career

 In April 1999, Sembaev became the chairman of the Board of Directors of Kazkommertsbank JSC.
 From 28 May 1999 to 7 December 2001, he headed the Association of Financiers of Kazakhstan.
 In September 2002, Sembaev became the deputy chairman of the Board of Directors of Kazkommertsbank JSC.
 On 31 January 2003, he became the head of the Association of Financiers again until 16 April 2004.

-Sembaev was one of the founders of the Ak Zhol Democratic Party, a moderate faction which split itself from the Democratic Choice of Kazakhstan in 2002.
-In the 2004 legislative elections, Sembaev was included in the Ak Zhol party list for the contesting seat in the Mazhilis.
+Sembaev was one of the founders of the Aq Jol Democratic Party, a moderate faction which split itself from the Democratic Choice of Kazakhstan in 2002.
+In the 2004 legislative elections, Sembaev was included in the Ak Zhol party list for the contesting seat in the Mäjilis.

 Since 8 August 2005, Sembaev has been an Honorary Chairman of the Council of the Association of Financiers and from 23 December 2009, as a member of the Board of Trustees of the International Academy of Business.
 On 1 August 2011, it was revealed that Sembaev resigned from his post as a member of the Board of Directors of Kazkommertsbank JSC.